Queen of the Slopes

 Lindsey Vonn isn't her original name.
 She was born Lindsey Caroline Kildow.
 Vonn is her married name from former husband Thomas Vonn, also a champion skier.

-Lindsey met golfer Tiger Woods in 2012.
+Lindsey is famous for a subsequent relationship that she had soon after marriage broke up.
+She met golfer Tiger Woods in 2012.
 They began openly dating in 2013, but ultimately split up in May 2015.

 Vonn was born in Saint Paul, Minnesota, and grew up in nearby Burnsville.